onion0905/Laugh_Bot/README.md

 # Laugh_Bot
-A Bot That Laughs At You
+ A Bot That Laugh What You Laugh